camunda/camunda-docs/docs/self-managed/operational-guides/multi-region/dual-region-ops.md

 ```

 For the Zeebe Elasticsearch exporters, there's currently no API available to confirm this.
 Only the response code of `204` indicates a successful disabling.
 This is a synchronous operation.

+TODO: double check that this is still the case.

 </div>
   </TabItem>